13 Coffee Shops and Cafés You’ll Like a Latte

-Located in the Central Park area of Durham, Cocoa Cinnamon uses creative spices in its coffees and teas to create unique flavors.
+With three Durham locations, Cocoa Cinnamon uses creative spices in its coffees and teas to create unique flavors.
 Try a Rumi that starts with African or Asian hand-brewed coffee, with added rosewater and cardamom.
 There’s also the See-Line Woman espresso, with black strap molasses, dark melted chocolate and homemade vanilla latte.
 For the sweet tooth, sample the single-origin sipping chocolates on the outdoor patio.

 10 Morning View Coffee House & Roastery